 Solution: Check all the USB ports.
 Find the external keyboard and unplug it.

-A keyboard plugs into the POS station, and something is sitting on the keyboard, holding down a key.
+Another way to troubleshoot this common POS problem is to check if something is sitting on the keyboard and holding down a key.
 This forces a constant command to the computer and does not allow the computer to react to any other command.

 Issue: Orders Sent to the Kitchen Are Not Printing at the Kitchen Printer, the Printer Is On